How to Install KDE Plasma on Linux Mint 22 and 21

 Fix a Missing KDE Plasma Session at Linux Mint Login

-sudo apt install --reinstall plasma-desktop
+sudo apt install --reinstall plasma-workspace plasma-desktop

 Fix KDE Plasma Crashes After Linux Mint Login